 Anthony files for divorce from Lopez on April 9.
 He says in an interview in August with ABC News, "I'll tell you that it wasn't something sensationalistic happening."
 Rumors that respective affairs were had were "absolutely not" the case, he continues.
 "It was a realization on both our parts.
 So, you know, it wasn't shocking.
 These things happen.
 It was a decision that we made jointly."

-But Lopez let loose to W last summer, "I hung in there for seven years.
+But Lopez let loose to W in 2016, saying, "I hung in there for seven years.
 I knew very quickly that it wasn't the right thing."

 "When my marriage ended, it was not easy to find forgiveness," she said, painting a decidedly different picture from the one Anthony painted—and the one that their ongoing friendship and amiable coparenting arrangement would indicate.
 "It wasn't the dream that I had hoped for, and it would have been easier to fan the flames of resentment, disappointment and anger.
 But Marc is the father of my children, and that's never going away.
 So I have to work to make things right.
 And that is, by far, the hardest work I do."